jeisen0105/Cyclistic-Case-Study/README.md

 | member        	| Nov   	| 177129      	| 10.95               	|
 | member        	| Dec   	| 102515      	| 10.51               	|

+Both rider types peak in the summer months, but casual ridership grows proportionally faster, highlighting strong seasonality and tourism-driven demand.

 ### Analyzing Hourly Usage Trends by Rider Type

 The data was summarized to analyze hourly trends in ride count and ride length, grouped by member type and hour of the day.